baltpeter/thesis-mobile-consent-dialogs/thesis/550_analysis-method.md

 We repeat the same steps for the "reject" button analogously.

-## Violation Identification
+## Dark Pattern Identification

+TODO: Properly distinguish between violation and dark pattern here.

 TODO: Maybe include a sample screenshot for each violation?

-TODO: If we don't detect a violation in a CD, that doesn't mean that it is compliant.
+TODO (probably at the end of the section): If we don't detect a violation in a CD, that doesn't mean that it is compliant.
 They only represent a minimum of compliance that can be reliably checked using automated methods.
 As such, our findings will only provide a lower bound in terms of violations but, conversely, an upper bound of compliance in mobile apps.

 We detect the following violations in apps determined to show a consent dialog: